nicefaa6waa/genshin-sddm-theme/README.md

 ## Installing and Testing

+#__!IMPORTANT NOTE!__
+Default username is `default` and default password is `genshinsddmtheme` In order to add your username and password you have to edit `users` property in `LoginPanel.qml`.Replace `user2` with your username and `password2` with your password.I know it is not secure to save username and password in a file so I will add encryption in install script later

 Follow the steps below to install and test it:

 To test it before use you need to install this repo and copy it to your sddm themes folder.